PubMed - What Is It, And What Can I Learn About There?

 According to the National Institutes of Health official website, (this link opens in a new window):

-“The National Institutes of Health (NIH), a part of the U.S. Department of Health and Human Services, is the primary Federal agency for conducting and supporting medical research.
+"The National Institutes of Health (NIH), a part of the U.S. Department of Health and Human Services External Web Site Policy , is the nation’s medical research agency—making important discoveries that improve health and save lives.

 What is NCBI?

-NCBI stands for the National Center for Biotechnology Information, and according to the NCBI website, (this link opens in a new window):
+NCBI is another related agency.
+NCBI stands for the National Center for Biotechnology Information.
+According to the NCBI website, (this link opens in a new window):

 In conclusion, PubMed, the National Center for Biotechnology Information (NCBI), the National Library of Medicine (NLM), the U.S. National Institutes of Health (NIH), and Medline, are all essential components of a related subject - the focus is on funding, conducting, and publishing medical research from around the world so that you and I have free access to it.